ScottArbeit/Grace/docs/Frequently asked questions.md

 ## Why did you create Grace?

-In the 2022 StackOverflow Developer Survey, Git is at 93.87% adoption.
+In the 2022 StackOverflow Developer Survey – the most recent one where they tracked version control usage – Git was at 93.87% adoption.
 Git has won, no doubt.

 And there's sort-of nowhere for it to go but down.

-The thing that's probably going to take Git down is monorepos.
-Although I think large monorepos are a terrible idea,

 I've been around long enough to see different technologies rise and fall.
 Some have shorter market cycles (web UI frameworks, for instance), and some have longer market cycles, like hierarchical -> relational -> No-SQL databases, or popular social media apps.
 I've seen technologies that had almost 95% market share, with very long cycles, like Windows and Windows Server, eventually lose market share for one reason or another.

 Git is 19 years old now.
 It doesn't have the easiest UX, to say the least.
 Many projects are exploring version control right now to see where it might go next.
 Git won't stay near 95% forever.
 Nothing ever does.

+The thing that's probably going to take Git down is monorepos.
+Although I think large monorepos are a terrible idea – and I strongly recommend that you use multiple code repositories and proper versioning with a package or artifact repository – the trend right now is toward monorepos.
+Git doesn't do monorepos well, or, to be more precise, Git only does monorepos well by breaking the original contract of Git as a distributed VCS by using partial clones, or filtered partial clones, and therefore treating Git as a centralized VCS.

+Of course, if you're using GitHub or GitLab or Azure DevOps, you're already doing centralized version control, you're just doing it with a decentralized VCS with bad UX, which doesn't make a lot of sense when you think about it.

 Grace is my offering to that search for what's next.
 Grace's design is my attempt to bring ease-of-use into a corner of our world that hasn't had much of that lately, and to connect us together in a different way than ever before.